Third culture kid: Emotions

 Empirical research was done by Katholiki Georgiades, Michael H. Boyle, and Kelly A. Fife on emotional and behavior problems among adolescent students, specifically immigrant students.
 They examined the relationship between immigrants and racial/ethnic congruence in school.
 They hypothesized that school belonging is the connection between congruency and emotional problems.
 Although their study was unable to find enough evidence to support their hypothesis, they agree that school belonging influences emotional-behavioral problems.
 According to other studies, TCKs are proven to have less emotional stability than those who grew up in more culturally and socially stable environments.

-Careers that lead to third culture kids
+Careers that lead to TCKs

 Military

 TCKs who have parents or guardians affiliated with the military have varying levels of exposure to local culture.
 This is due to the possibility of living on- or off-base.
 TCKs who live off-base or who are not closely affiliated with the military (such as contractors) will have higher exposure and cultural shaping, while those who spend the majority of their time on the base will have lower exposure and minimal cultural shaping.
 Military children who are immersed in local culture from birth tend to show an extremely high level of cultural shaping, and upon relocation they are likely to experience culture shock and cling to said culture for years, if not for life.
 Relocation for these particular TCKs has shown to be particularly marring for them emotionally.

 See also Military brat (U.S. subculture).